huzaifakhter/Ollama-Gradio/README.md

 Lightweight & simple setup

 ## Installation
-Make sure you have downloaded Ollama; if not, visit:
-<a href="https://ollama.com/download" target="_blank">Visit Here</a>
+Make sure you have downloaded Ollama; if not, <a href="https://ollama.com/download" target="_blank">Visit Here</a>

 After the download is complete, download any model, run: `ollama run llama3.2:1b`

 ## Python Libraries
-you have to install Gradio and Ollama from pip, run:
+You have to install Gradio and Ollama from pip, run:
 `pip install gradio ollama`

+## Run App
+After all the requirements are satisfied, run the app `pip install gradio ollama`

 ## Message
 Keep Calm And Code On.